chrisadkin/PX-Terraform/GKE/README.md

 # Overview

-Terraform configuration for creating an AWS Elastic Container Services cluster with the permissions necessary for depoying Portworx to.
+Terraform configuration for creating a GCP Google Kubernetes Engine cluster with the permissions necessary for deploying Portworx to.

 ## Prerequisites